MaxStalker/fcl-panic-result/README.md

 # Problem
 When Cadence scripts calls `panic` we are getting `failed to encode value: unsupported value: <nil>, <nil>` instead of actual error we see in emulator output.
+This behaviour I encounter on my Mac, but not on Linux machine...

 # Who is affected
 Pretty much every developer who is using `fcl` and writes Cadence, since it's much harder to find where error occurred.